avast/retdec/README.md

   * `cd retdec`
   * `mkdir build && cd build`
   * ```sh
-    # FreeBSD (and other BSDs) do need cmake, python3, bison, git, autotools.
-Flex and perl are pre-installed in the OS but check versions.
+    # FreeBSD (and other BSDs) do need cmake, python3, git, autotools.
+Perl is pre-installed in the OS but check its version.
     # Later versions may be available for each of the packages.
     # See what is installed:
-    sudo pkg info cmake python37 bison autotools
+    sudo pkg info cmake python37 autotools
     # Install/upgrade them:
-    sudo pkg install cmake python37 bison autotools
+    sudo pkg install cmake python37 autotools
     ```
   * `cmake .. -DCMAKE_INSTALL_PREFIX=<path>`
   * `make -jN` (`N` is the number of processes to use for parallel build, typically number of cores + 1 gives fastest compilation time)